Flavian5/bfr/README.md

     # Fit (Update) the model using 500 other vectors
     model.fit(vectors[500:])

-    # Finalize assigns clusters in the discard and retain set to the closest cluster in discard
+    # Finalize assigns clusters in the compress and retain set to the closest cluster in discard
     model.finalize()

     # Print the residual sum of square error